 The Service, along with project partners Island Conservation and Point Blue Conservation Science, began work on an Environmental Assessment (EA) to develop and analyze alternatives for proposed house mouse eradication from the South Farallon Islands in 2006.
 After an initial draft was completed, a decision was made to switch from an EA to an EIS based on potential significant impacts to the human environment, including potential public controversy regarding the project.
 On April 13, 2011, the Service published a Notice of Intent (NOI) to develop an EIS to analyze and develop alternatives to eradicate house mice from the South Farallon Islands and a public meeting was held to describe the project and take public comments.

 Starting with the NOI, the mouse eradication project has been controversial with certain public groups.
 Shortly after the NOI public meeting, Marin County-based wildlife rehabilitation facility Wildcare circulated a petition denouncing the project because of the potential use of rodenticides in the eradication.
-Rodenticides, in particular the anti-coagulant rodenticides brodificoum and diphacinone, have been the primary tools used in previous island eradications of invasive rats and mice worldwide, and the potential use of brodificoum was stated in the NOI.
-The negative public sentiment on the use of rodenticides stems mainly from their effects on non-target wildlife that are exposed to the rodenticide by either consuming the rodent bait directly (direct exposure) or by consuming rodents that have eaten the bait (secondary exposure).
-These animals can then become sickened and die.
+Rodenticides, in particular the anti-coagulant rodenticides brodificoum and diphacinone, have been the primary chemical tools used in previous island eradications of invasive rats and mice worldwide, and the potential use of brodificoum was stated in the NOI.
+The negative public sentiment on the use of rodenticides stems mainly from their effects on non-target wildlife that are exposed to the rodenticide by either consuming the rodent bait directly (direct exposure) or by consuming prey items, including rodents, that have eaten the bait (secondary exposure).
+Exposed animals can then become sickened and die.
 Because of widespread household and agricultural use of rodenticides to control rodents, exposure and mortality of non-target wildlife is widespread.

 Since the project’s inception, the Service had been working with the non-profit organizations Island Conservation (formerly Island Conservation and Ecology Group) and Point Blue Conservation Science (Point Blue; formerly PRBO Conservation Science) to develop the NEPA documents for the proposed house mouse eradication project.
 Island Conservation is regarded as the leading expert organization in the United States in eradication of invasive rodents and certain other wildlife species from islands, and has conducted island rodent eradications both in the U.S. and abroad.
 Point Blue has operated a research field station on the South Farallon Islands since 1967, and has continuously held cooperative agreements with the Service for wildlife monitoring and refuge stewardship of the Farallon NWR since 1969.
 Their expertise on the Farallon ecosystem is unparalleled.